Exploration and Production

 Chevron is one of the leading leaseholders in the deepwater Gulf of Mexico, with a long history of technical achievement and operational safety.

-Average net daily production in 2012 was 105,000 barrels of crude oil, 74 million cubic feet of natural gas and 8,000 barrels of NGLs, primarily from the Tahiti and Blind Faith fields and the Perdido Regional Development.
-We added a fifth drill ship to the deepwater Gulf of Mexico in 2012.
+Average net daily production in 2013 was 91,000 barrels of crude oil, 69 million cubic feet of natural gas and 8,000 barrels of NGL, primarily from the Tahiti and Blind Faith fields and the Perdido Regional Development.
+We had five drill ships in the deepwater Gulf of Mexico at the end of 2013.

-In 2012, net daily production at the 58 percent owned and operated Tahiti Field averaged 43,000 barrels of crude oil, 17 million cubic feet of natural gas and 3,000 barrels of NGLs.
-The second development phase, Tahiti 2, is designed to increase production to more than 100,000 barrels of crude oil per day.
-First production on the $2.3 billion project is expected in the third quarter of 2013.
+In 2013, net daily production at the 58 percent-owned and operated Tahiti Field averaged 34,000 barrels of crude oil, 14 million cubic feet of natural gas and 2,000 barrels of NGL.
+The second development phase, Tahiti 2, is designed to increase production by adding two production wells, three water injection wells and water injection facilities.
+Startup of the first well happened in the fourth quarter of 2013, and the second is expected be completed in late 2014.

 The nonoperated Perdido development includes a producing host facility designed to service multiple Alaminos Canyon fields, including Great White, Silvertip and Tobago.
-Chevron's interest in the development ranges from 33.3 percent to 60 percent.
-Total daily production in 2012 averaged 63,000 barrels of crude oil (24,000 net), 75 million cubic feet of natural gas (29 million net) and 7,000 barrels of NGLs (3,000 net).
-As more wells are completed, total daily production is expected to stabilize and average about 100,000 barrels of oil-equivalent in 2013.
+Chevron’s interests in the development range from 33.3 percent to 60 percent.
+Net daily production in 2013 averaged 28,000 barrels of crude oil, 33 million cubic feet of natural gas and 4,000 barrels of NGL.
+As more wells are completed, production is expected to offset decline in existing wells.

 Chevron also has a role in these deepwater developments:

 - Tubular Bells Field is in 4,300 feet (1,311 m) of water in the Mississippi Canyon area.
-Chevron has a 42.9 percent nonoperated working interest in the $2.3 billion development.
-First oil is planned for 2014.
-Total production is expected to reach 40,000 to 45,000 barrels of oil-equivalent per day.
+Chevron has a 42.9 percent nonoperated working interest in the development.
+First oil is planned for the third quarter of 2014.
+Total production is expected to reach 44,000 barrels of oil-equivalent per day.

-Heavy oil makes up about 86 percent of the crude oil production in the California fields, so we continue to employ steam injection—which makes the oil flow more easily—in the recovery of these reserves.
-The Kern River Field had net average daily production from company-operated leases of 70,000 barrels of crude oil and 2 million cubic feet of natural gas.
-The company drilled 250 wells at Kern River in 2012.
-And in 2013, we plan to drill more than 300 more wells while we work on developing new steamflooding techniques.
+Heavy oil makes up about 86 percent of the crude oil production in the California fields, so we continue to use steam injection—which makes the oil flow more easily—in the recovery of these reserves.
+In 2013, company-operated leases in the Kern River Field had net average daily production of 68,000 barrels of crude oil and 3 million cubic feet of natural gas.
+We drilled 393 wells at Kern River in 2013.
+And in 2014, we plan to drill more than 360 additional wells while we work on developing new steamflooding techniques.

-Chevron has crude oil resources in diatomite reservoirs in the San Joaquin Valley, at Lost Hills, Cymric, McKittrick and Midway Sunset fields.
-Formed from the skeletons of prehistoric microorganisms called diatoms, diatomite reservoirs have high porosity and low permeability, which can make production difficult.
-In 2012, net average daily production from these diatomite reservoirs was approximately 31,000 barrels of liquids and 10 million cubic feet of natural gas.
+Chevron has crude oil resources in diatomite reservoirs in the San Joaquin Valley, at Cymric, Lost Hills, McKittrick and Midway Sunset fields.
+Formed from the skeletons of prehistoric microorganisms called diatoms, diatomite reservoirs are highly porous, but not very permeable, which can make production difficult.
+In 2013, net average daily production from these diatomite reservoirs was approximately 36,000 barrels of liquids and 11 million cubic feet of natural gas.

 A recovery technique using cyclic steam continues to improve recovery from Cymric, McKittrick and Midway Sunset fields.
 At Lost Hills, the company is using waterflood technology to improve production of the field’s light oil.

-Chevron operates producing crude oil and natural gas fields in the midcontinent United States—primarily in Colorado, New Mexico, Oklahoma, Texas and Wyoming.
+Chevron operates crude oil and natural gas fields in the midcontinent United States—primarily in Colorado, New Mexico, Oklahoma, Texas and Wyoming.
 Chevron is one of the largest hydrocarbon producers in the Permian Basin of West Texas and southeastern New Mexico.
-Operations in the Permian date back to 1926, and in 2010, the total net production surpassed 5 billion barrels of oil-equivalent.
+Operations in the Permian date back to 1926, and total net production has surpassed 5 billion barrels of oil-equivalent.

-In 2012, the company's net daily production in these areas averaged 90,000 barrels of crude oil, 600 million cubic feet of natural gas and 29,000 barrels of NGLs.
+In 2013, the company’s net daily production in these areas averaged 96,000 barrels of crude oil, 610 million cubic feet of natural gas and 28,000 barrels of NGL.

-In the Midland Basin, development continues at the Wolfcamp tight oil play.
-Chevron has more than 320,000 total acres (1,295 sq km) in the trend.
-At the end of 2012, these holdings included 107,000 total acres (433 sq km) in properties where Chevron has an average nonoperated working interest of about 70 percent in more than 1,100 wells.
-Average net daily oil-equivalent production totals more than 18,000 barrels.
-The remaining acreage, which is company-operated and approximately 97 percent-owned, continued to ramp up.
-Seven rigs were operating at the end of the year.
+In the Midland Basin, Chevron has more than 480,000 total acres (1,943 sq km) at Wolfcamp, a tight oil development that is using vertical drilling and multistage fracture stimulation.
+At the end of 2013, these holdings included 107,000 total acres (433 sq km) where Chevron has an average nonoperated working interest of about 70 percent.
+The holdings include eight rigs and more than 1,300 wells that produce an average net daily oil-equivalent of more than 20,000 barrels.
+Work at the remaining acreage, which is Chevron-operated and approximately 97 percent-owned, continued to ramp up and had eight rigs operating by the end of the year.

 Chevron is developing the reservoirs in the East Texas area, including the Travis Peak, Cotton Valley, Bossier and Haynesville zones.
-We continued to appraise Haynesville Shale in 2012 with two new wells drilled in Panola and Nacogdoches counties.
+We worked to develop the Travis Peak and Cotton Valley reservoirs using multiwell horizontal drilling.
 Chevron has more than 83,000 total acres (336 sq km) in these zones.

 In the Piceance Basin, Chevron is developing owned and operated natural gas properties consisting of approximately 72,000 total acres (291 sq km) in northwestern Colorado.
 We are also evaluating the Niobrara Shale as another potential resource in this basin.

-Chevron is a significant leaseholder in the Marcellus Shale and Utica Shale in southwestern Pennsylvania, Ohio and West Virginia and in the Antrim Shale in Michigan.
-In 2012, Chevron's net daily production in these areas averaged approximately 138 million cubic feet of natural gas.
+Chevron is a significant leaseholder in the Marcellus Shale and the Utica Shale in Pennsylvania, Ohio and West Virginia and in the Antrim Shale in Michigan.
+In 2013, Chevron’s net daily production in these areas averaged approximately 220 million cubic feet of natural gas.

-Chevron's leases in the Marcellus Shale total approximately 714,000 total acres (2,890 sq km).
-In 2012, we drilled 100 development wells in the Marcellus and had 10 drilling rigs in operation by the end of the year.
-Chevron has a 49 percent interest in Laurel Mountain Midstream, LLC, an affiliate that owns more than 1,200 miles (1,931 km) of natural gas lines servicing the Marcellus.
+Chevron’s leases in the Marcellus Shale total approximately 917,000 total acres (3,712 sq km).
+In 2013, we drilled 70 development wells in the Marcellus and had seven drilling rigs in operation by the end of the year.

-Chevron has approximately 491,000 total acres (1,987 sq km) in the Utica Shale.
-In 2012, we collected seismic data in eastern Ohio and we began drilling four exploratory wells.
+Chevron has approximately 345,000 total acres (1,397 sq km) in the Utica Shale.
+In 2013, we collected data and drilled seven exploratory wells.

-In Michigan, Chevron has approximately 459,000 total acres (1,858 sq km) in the Antrim and Collingwood/Utica Shale formations, with production in the Antrim.
-In early 2013, we began drilling an exploratory well in the Collingwood/Utica Shale.
+In Michigan, Chevron has approximately 459,000 total acres (1,858 sq km) in the Antrim and Collingwood/Utica shale formations, with production in the Antrim Shale.

-Headquartered in Bellaire, Texas, our subsidiary Chevron Pipe Line Company transports crude oil, refined petroleum products, liquefied petroleum gas, natural gas and chemicals within the United States.
-At the end of 2012, Chevron operated more than 10,370 net miles (16,690 km) of pipeline.
-The network carries approximately 1.13 million barrels of liquids and 1.3 billion cubic feet of natural gas per day.
+Our subsidiary Chevron Pipe Line Company transports crude oil, refined petroleum products, liquefied petroleum gas, natural gas and chemicals within the United States.

-In the Gulf of Mexico, Chevron heads the construction of a 136-mile (219-km), 24-inch (61-cm) crude oil pipeline from the planned Jack/St. Malo deepwater production facility to a platform in Green Canyon Block 19 on the Gulf of Mexico shelf, where it will connect to pipelines delivering crude oil into Texas and Louisiana.
-The project is expected to be completed by 2014.
+In the U.S. Gulf of Mexico, Chevron is leading the construction of a 136-mile (219-km), 24-inch (61-cm) crude oil pipeline from the planned Jack/St. Malo deepwater production facility to a platform in Green Canyon Block 19 on the U.S. Gulf of Mexico shelf, where there is a connection to pipelines that deliver crude oil into Texas and Louisiana.
+In early 2014, we finished laying the pipe and installed two subsea connections for future tie-ins.
+All remaining work on the pipeline is expected to be completed by startup of the production facility in late 2014.

 Chevron Shipping Company LLC is based in San Ramon, California.

-During 2012, we managed approximately 2,100 deep-sea tanker voyages using a combination of single-voyage charters, short- and medium-term charters, and company-owned and bareboat-chartered vessels.
+In 2013, we managed approximately 2,100 deep-sea tanker voyages using a combination of single-voyage charters, short- and medium-term charters, and company-owned and bareboat-chartered vessels.
 Our fleet includes both U.S.- and foreign-flagged vessels.
-The U.S.-flagged vessels are engaged in transporting refined products, primarily in the coastal waters of the United States.
-The foreign-flagged vessels are engaged primarily in transporting crude oil and refined products and feedstocks to and from various locations worldwide.
+The U.S.-flagged vessels transport refined products, primarily in the coastal waters of the United States.
+The foreign-flagged vessels primarily transport crude oil and refined products and feedstocks to and from various locations worldwide.

-Chevron also owns a one-sixth interest in each of seven LNG carriers that transport cargoes for the North West Shelf Venture in Australia.
-In 2012, Chevron ordered eight new vessels to modernize the fleet and increase LNG coverage.
-We also have contracts in place to build LNG carriers and vessels.
+Chevron also owns a one-sixth interest in each of seven liquefied natural gas (LNG) carriers that transport cargoes for the North West Shelf Venture in Australia.
+In 2013, the company took delivery of two new vessels while work continued to modernize the fleet with new LNG carriers and other ships.

-We have nine joint-venture gas-fired plants in the United States.
-Seven are in California, and two are in Nevada.
-Our owned and operated Casper Wind Farm, in Casper, Wyoming, is a 16.5-megawatt wind power facility designed to optimize the efficient use of a decommissioned refinery site for delivery of clean, renewable energy to the local utility provider.
+We recently announced an agreement to acquire full working interest in six gas-fired cogeneration plants in California previously held under joint-venture agreements.
+In Casper, Wyoming, Chevron owns and operates the Casper Wind Farm.
+The 16.5-megawatt wind power facility is designed to optimize the efficient use of a decommissioned refinery site for delivery of clean, renewable energy to the local utility provider.

 Marketing and Retail